nmshd/documentation/_docs_explore/20-usage.md

 If there needs to be a central organizational component which governs, administers or manages the parties within the platform - or worse there are different roles within the network with more or less rights - why does one need a decentral technology in the end?

 Once there is a single player in the game, and even if this single player is a "management board" which is voted by the various parties within the network, why can't this management board just host a central solution?
-Who stops this management board blocking attempts of competitors to take part in the decentral network?
+Who stops this management board from blocking attempts of competitors to take part in the decentral network?

 {% comment %}